eddysolo/ELITE/README.md

 #### Run ELITE Reconstruction with ResNet output

-ResNet output image series (`GRASP_pred_lowRes_BC23_slice69.mat`) can be found inside 'data' folder and can loaded by 'TWIX_2_GRASP_seg_main.m' by setting flags.highRes parameter to True (inside `loadingGraspParams.m`).
+ResNet output image series (`GRASP_pred_lowRes_BC23_slice69.mat`) can be found inside `data` folder and can loaded by 'TWIX_2_GRASP_seg_main.m' by setting flags.highRes parameter to True (inside `loadingGraspParams.m`).
 The ResNet image series output will go through a quick basis estimation, which will then be used for the reconstruction of a high spatial and temporal resolution final image series with a 1-second (2 spokes) temporal resolution and 144 time frames.

 ## Citation